- GameMaker Studio 1

 - PHP / MySQL

-As a solo developer, I have managed development of The True Slime King from the start, into early access, and toward full launch.
+As a solo developer, I managed development of The True Slime King from the its start in 2016, into early access in 2018, and through to full launch in 2023.
 My main strategy in building this game has been to rapidly prototype everything to be able to quickly determine whether each idea enhances or detracts from the overall game experience.

 - Optimization: For best performance, I spent a lot of effort optimizing the game to be able to add a lot of features that have become core to the game's personality.
 Part of this process included refactoring code for readability and modularity to make it easier to maintain and update systems as the game evolved.